Fuel Tech Experts Blog FAQ

 This article is Part 1 of a two-part series.
 Here, we will cover supposed fuel-saving products that, in practice, fail to deliver on their promises.
 We recommend you read this before reading Part 2, which focuses on fuel-saving ideas that work.

 Oh no, yet another report on fuel economy.
 We understand how you might feel like you’ve heard it all before.
-But hold on, we promise you something a little different – views and experience from industry professionals and, perhaps more important, some common sense!
-Fuel economy, fuel savings, improved miles per gallon (MPG), and the use of fuel savers and similar devices is a subject we are regularly asked for advice on, hence the need for us to provide an overview of our experience on what we have tried and tested.
+But hold on, we promise you something different – views and experience from industry professionals and, perhaps more importantly, some common sense!
+Fuel economy, fuel savings, improved miles per gallon (MPG), and the use of fuel savers and similar devices are subjects we are regularly asked for advice on, hence the need for us to provide an overview of our experience on what we have tried and tested.

 The results are interesting but not all that surprising.
 So we’ll give you the facts concerning fuel additives and fuel-saving devices and how they relate to MPG improvements.